aws/obs-cdi/README.md

 **Upgrade from default cmake is required**

-Default cmake version is 3.20, while OBS Studio requires 3.22 or later.
+Had to upgrade to a newer version of cmake.
+Default version is 3.20, while OBS Studio requires 3.22 or later.

 ```
 wget https://github.com/Kitware/CMake/releases/download/v3.28.3/cmake-3.28.3.tar.gz